LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Introduction

 Building on this observation, we propose \textbf{LISA} (\textit{a \textbf{L}ayer-wise \textbf{I}ntegration and \textbf{S}uppression \textbf{A}pproach}), a training-free decoding strategy designed to mitigate object hallucination.
-LISA explicitly leverages the hierarchical structure of multimodal transformers by partitioning the model into three functional zones---shallow, middle, and deep---to capture distinct layer-wise roles in grounding, semantic integration, and suppression.
-It stabilizes the attention weights via \textit{layer-specific spectral scaling}, suppressing over-amplified, unstable signals in deeper layers while preserving stable alignment cues in shallower ones.
+LISA exploits layer-wise functional roles in multimodal transformers, partitioning the model into shallow, middle, and deep zones for grounding, semantic integration, and spurious-signal suppression.
+It stabilizes the attention weights via \textit{layer-wise spectral modulation}, suppressing over-amplified, unstable signals in deeper layers while preserving stable alignment cues in shallower ones.
 Token-level logits from representative layers are then aggregated through cross-layer fusion and token-wise anchor routing, ensuring more reliable and faithful generation.

 LISA is fully \textbf{plug-and-play}, requiring no retraining or architectural modification, and can be seamlessly applied to a variety of MLLMs.
 We evaluate LISA on several hallucination benchmarks, including CHAIR \cite{DBLP:conf/emnlp/RohrbachHBDS18}, POPE \cite{DBLP:conf/emnlp/LiDZWZW23}, AMBER \cite{DBLP:journals/corr/abs-2311-07397}, and MME \cite{DBLP:journals/corr/abs-2306-13394}, demonstrating consistent hallucination reduction and improved factual consistency.
 Our method offers a lightweight yet effective approach to enhance the reliability of multimodal generation.